GAVLab/fhwa2_viz/README.md

 ### Installation ###

 1. If you don't have ROS, you are an idiot.
 [Fix this.](http://www.ros.org/wiki/ROS/Installation)

+2. Install Git.

+		sudo apt-get install git

-2. Create a ROS workspace in your home folder.
+3. Create a ROS workspace in your home folder.

 		mkdir devel
 		cd devel